learn-the-web/topics/html-semantics.md

 - For e-mails use `mailto:` — this will open the user’s default e-mail client and start a new message.
 - For phone numbers use `tel:` — on mobile phones this will start dialing the number.

-Here’s how to link and e-mail address:
+Here’s how to link an e-mail address:

 ```html
 <a href="mailto:dinos@extinct.com">dinos@extinct.com</a>